-A unique course developed for the dynamic FinTech sector that can be taken either as a Higher Level Apprentice scheme or self-funded.
+A unique course developed for the dynamic FinTech sector that can be taken either as a Degree Apprentice scheme or self-funded.

 Be FutureWise.
 Get a job, a degree, and an opportunity to enter the growing Financial Technology industry.
-This course can be taken as part of a Higher-Level Apprenticeship (HLA) meaning you can secure a job in the finance sector, whilst studying part-time for your degree.
-As a Higher Level Apprentice, you will have the benefit of 'earning as you learn' and will be able to apply the skills learned in the classroom to workplace projects and vice versa leading to a rich learning experience.
+This course can be taken as part of a Degree Apprenticeship, meaning you can secure a job in the finance sector, whilst studying part-time for your degree.
+As a Degree Apprentice, you will have the benefit of 'earning as you learn' and will be able to apply the skills learned in the classroom to workplace projects and vice versa leading to a rich learning experience.
 [This part-time programme is also available through self-funding].

 This innovative programme is available part-time and includes a diverse range of modules from across the Ulster University Business School and the Faculty of Computing, Engineering and the Built Environment.
 This programme is designed to produce industry focused graduates with an in-depth knowledge of core finance and technology principles and a strong practical understanding of how theory informs professional practice.

-The Ulster University Business School has developed the programme, working in partnership with employers, offering students the opportunity to take this degree as part of a Higher Level Apprenticeship Scheme.
+The Ulster University Business School has developed the BSc Hons Financial Technology, working in partnership with employers, developing a programme which offers students the opportunity to take this degree as part of a Degree Apprenticeship Scheme.

-Recruitment to this programme for Higher Level Apprenticeship funding, is conducted through the University jointly with employers.
+Recruitment to this programme for Degree Apprenticeship funding, is conducted through the University and jointly with employers.
 Otherwise, for direct entry self-funding students, recruitment is conducted solely by the University.

 Real World Experience:

-The programme is delivered over an academic year part-time, through lectures, seminars and independent study.
-Typically, classes are scheduled in the mornings, afternoons and some evenings each year therefore, some flexibility may be necessary.
+The programme is delivered over an academic year part-time, through lectures, seminars, practicals and independent study.
 Classes, though, will typically take place on a Friday during the day.
+Some flexibility for completion of assessment may be necessary.

 I will learn